sribala0104/CarParkingSystem/README.md

 # CarParkingSystem
-A project coded in Verilog HDL that can be implemented on FPGA board which monitors the entry and exit of cars.
+A project coded in Verilog HDL that can be implemented on FPGA board using ultrasonic sensors which monitors the entry and exit of cars.